benminer/BelTab/README.md

 `mkdir -p /data/db`

 Navigate to these folders in Finder and change the privileges from "Read Only" to "Read & Write" for Everyone.
 This allows MongoDB to write to these folders.

 Start the local data base while in the project directory.

 `mongod`

-To view changes to the project locally, open a new Terminal window and go the directory of the project, and run
+Now, switch to the develop branch.
+It contains the proper code for testing locally.
+Do this by running

+`git checkout develop` and then `git pull` while cd'd into the project.

+Now, to get the local app running, run

 `npm start`

 In your internet browser, navigate to http://localhost:8080/.

 You should see your changes reflected on refresh.